iamdual/ua-generator/README.md

 - No external user-agent list.
 No downloads.
 - Templates are hardcoded into the code.
 - Platform and browser versions are based on real releases.
-- Client hints (Sec-CH-UA fields).
+- Client Hints (Sec-CH-UA fields).
+- Easy to integrate into HTTP libraries.

 # Installing